sf-wdi-31/html-css-review/README.md

 3. Draw the tree structure for the HTML you designed.

+4. What are some CSS text, font, or color rules you might use to create this site?

+5. What are some CSS layout or positioning rules you might use to create this site?

 4. Bonus: what portions of the web page in the image above might be controlled by JavaScript?